We're all familiar with the saying “it's better to give than receive”. What might surprise you is that this is actually backed up by research.

 - Call a friend who you haven’t spoken to for a while

-- Post a card or letter to someone you are out of touch with
+- Post a card or letter to someone you've been out of touch with

 - Send flowers to a friend, out of the blue